 What does interdisciplinary study mean?

-For courses delivered within the fusion teaching model, students studying online will have a presence in on-site classrooms (via video, audio and text in different forms), and students studying on-campus will be able to work with diverse teams located across the globe.
-All students will have a presence in the digital spaces where teaching happens – for example, video-based classes, real-time collaboration spaces, live chats, asynchronous forums, shared exhibition and blogging spaces and more. * Fusion Teaching Privacy Notice
+Students studying online have a presence in our on-site classrooms (via video, audio and text), and students studying on-campus are able to work with diverse teams located across the globe.
+All of your courses require significant synchronous engagement in the classroom and significant asynchronous engagement online.
+While there will be opportunities to engage in some activities asynchronously from different time zones, applicants should be aware of the requirement to join live classes at particular times.
+Please get in touch with us to discuss your particular circumstances before applying.
+All students have a presence in the digital spaces where teaching happens – video-based classes, real-time collaboration spaces, live chats, asynchronous forums, shared exhibition and blogging spaces and more.

 A UK 2:1 honours degree, or its international equivalent, in any discipline.